-In a similar way to sexual exploitation CCE is when there is a power imbalance where children are used by individuals or gangs to take part in criminal activity, this can include drug running, stealing, threatening other young people etc. The child often believes they are in control of the situation.
+In a similar way to sexual exploitation CCE is when there is a power imbalance where children are used by individuals or gangs to take part in criminal activity, this can include drug running, working in cannabis factories, stealing/pickpocketing, vehicle crime, threatening other young people, etc. The child often believes they are in control of the situation.
 High levels of violence, coercion and intimidation are common.
+Where gangs/organised groups often manipulate children and create situations where the child owes them money - deby bonding.
 Staff will be careful to not use language that blames the victim - see above guidance.